 100 N San Francisco Street

-Rendezvous is a cozy little coffeehouse/bar located on the first floor of the historic Monte Vista Hotel in downtown Flagstaff.
+Rendezvous is a cozy little coffeehouse/bar located on the first floor of the historic Monte Vista Hotel (est. 1926) in downtown Flagstaff.
 Known to be one of the most haunted hotels in the country, it is an interesting stop if you happen to be staying in town.
-The hotel was built back in 1926 and has a long history of reported ghost sightings, including repeated sightings of the “Phantom Bell Boy.”
-Even famous celebrities like John Wayne, who stayed at the hotel while filming in nearby locations, have noted sightings.
+The hotel is known for its’ many ghost sightings, including repeated reports of the appearance of the “Phantom Bell Boy.”
+Even famous celebrities like John Wayne, who stayed here while filming, reported ghost sightings.
 Aside from the intriguing history of the hotel, there is a nice little coffee shop which offers the perfect setting for people watching.

 Rendezvous serves coffee from local roaster Firecreek.
-The basic Americano was actually pretty tasty for a bar, and the classy presentation set it apart from other establishments in town.
+The basic Americano is pretty tasty for a bar, and the classy presentation set it apart from other establishments in town.
 Additionally, there is a small selections of mochas to choose amongst.

 The classy relaxed setting is perfect for a laid-back, yet still stylish coffee drinking experience.
 After your coffee break, you can stroll the lobby and check out all the ghost stories.